There are several types of Fiber One chewy bars:

-Cons: 1.
-Fiber One bars contain too many ingredients including artificial additives such as caramel colour, glycerin, tricalcium phosphate, dipotassium phosphate, artificial flavour/colour, etc.
+1. Fiber One bars contain too many ingredients including artificial additives such as colour, tricalcium phosphate, dipotassium phosphate, etc.

 2. Due to the fermentation of inulin (chicory root extract) in the colon, excess consumption of Fiber One bars may cause gastrointestinal side effects such gas, bloating, flatulence, cramps or diarrhea in some people.

-2. GMO ingredients There are no indications that the soluble corn fiber, soy fiber, soy protein or soybean oil used in the bars are non-GMO.
+3. GMO ingredients – Product labels do not indicate that corn syrup, starch and flour, canola oil, soy protein and soybean oil used in the bars are non-GMO.

-3. Soy Protein & Soy Protein Isolate Fiber One Protein bars and Meal bars contain soy protein and/or soy protein isolate, which are highly processed and a cheap source of protein.
+4. Soy Protein & Soy Protein Isolate – Fiber One Protein and Protein & Nut bars contain soy protein and/or soy protein isolate, which are highly processed and a cheap source of protein.
 There are also potential safety concerns on increased consumption of soy products as discussed here.

-While the high fiber content of Fiber One bars is great for satisfying cravings and increasing fiber intake, it may cause gastrointestinal discomfort in some people.
-Chicory root extract (inulin) does not have the taste and texture of normal fiber foods, thus it is easy to over consume it.
+While the high fibre content of Fiber One bars is great for satisfying cravings and increasing fibre intake, it may cause gastrointestinal discomfort in some people.
+Chicory root extract (inulin) does not have the taste and texture of normal fibre foods, thus it is easy to overconsume it.
 So, don’t try to eat too many bars at one time or in a day.

 Fiber One bars are a let down due to the long list of ingredients and artificial additives.
 There are other granola or protein bars that have better nutritional profiles than Fiber One bars.